JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/data.rst

 When the system runs it will produce several types of output files.
 Directories need to be created ahead of time in order to house this data.

-**hofx**
+**HofX**

-When running either hofx or data assimilation applications it will produce hofx output containing several quantities in observation space.
+When running either HofX or data assimilation applications it will produce hofx output containing several quantities in observation space.
 An example of how this output is set is below.
 Note that in the testing the files go to :code:`~build/mpas-jedi/test/Data/os`.
 In practice users can specify the file name and select where they would like the data to be output.